Taiho-Ryu Dojos

 Instructors:

-Sensei Dixon received his Sandan in 2006.
+Sensei Dixon received his Yodan in 2013.
 He joined Taiho-Ryu in December, 1993.
-He was awarded Shodan in 2000 and Nidan in 2002.
+He was awarded Shodan in 2000, Nidan in 2002, and Sandan in 2006.
 He began instruction in 1997 implementing a beginner's class and continues today instructing students in both beginner's and advanced classes.

 Monticello, AR